Sunday, April 2, 2023

 Model kiosk for city

-The Rules Engine sits in the server and analyses every piece of new data that is fed into the database.
+The Rules Engine sits on the server and analyses every piece of new data that is fed into the database.
 It processes the data and compares it with the data already stored.
-If the data is within the normal limits, it considers the case to be worthy of escalation.
+If the data is within normal limits, it considers the case to be worthy of escalation.
 If the patient’s reading crosses this limit, an alert SMS is sent to a registered number assigned to the pool of doctors who are part of this service.
 The available doctor can then log on to the server using his mobile phone or computer and connect with the practitioner stationed at the kiosk.

 Developing such a system was not without challenges.
-Santra enumerates the key ones: “Many medical instruments available in the market output data in the analogue format.
+Santra enumerates the key ones: “Many medical instruments available in the market output data in the analog format.
 There were many hiccups at the stage of configuring instruments with WHIMS.
 Every medical equipment used for measuring data—digital or analogue—behaves differently.
 We took up the challenge and cracked how the data can be captured, processed and transmitted.
-Every instrument had to be configured to enable automatic digital transmission of data through Zigbee, Wi-Fi or any other available network.”
+Every instrument had to be configured to enable automatic digital transmission of data through Zigbee, Wi-Fi, or any other available network.”

-iKure also holds patents for the position detection technique used to tap data from a mercury sphygmomanometer (aka blood pressure meter) by using the metallic property of mercury, WHIMS and Rules Engine.
+iKure also holds patents for the position detection technique used to tap data from a mercury sphygmomanometer (aka blood pressure meter) by using the metallic property of mercury, WHIMS, and Rules Engine.

 SHARE YOUR THOUGHTS & COMMENTS